 See separate rules regarding absence.

 Students must have their progression approved according to the list of skills.
-Journals, other submissions and practice evaluations must also be approved.
+Journals, reflection forms and practice evaluations must also be approved.
 Detailed information about deadlines and requirements is provided in Canvas.

-If journals and other submissions are not approved, students are given the opportunity to revise them and submit them for a second evaluation.
+If journals and reflection notes are not approved, students are given the opportunity to revise them and submit them for a second evaluation.
 Only when they are approved, may the student sit for the OSCE exam.

 Students must have passed all Dublin forms in order to have their clinical practice approved.